sbruce23/EBA/README.md

 approximately stationary block, then you could have at most K=9 tapers.
 More generally, using the sine tapers, bw=(K+1)/(N+1).

-'std' is a binary indicator to determine if the variance in each stationary block should be standardized to unit variance (std=TRUE) or not (std=FALSE).
+'**std**' is a binary indicator to determine if the variance in each stationary block should be standardized to unit variance (std=TRUE) or not (std=FALSE).

-'alpha' is the significance level for testing each frequency partition.
+'**alpha**' is the significance level for testing each frequency partition.
 For example, alpha=0.05 corresponds to the 5% significance level or 95% confidence level.

 Once you have created these inputs, you can pass them into the 'eba.search' function